Can Christians Clap in Church?

-The Lord also instructs that the believers can raise not just their hands but also their voices in song and praise to God.
-In the OT, we read that God’s children used “The trumpeters and singers joined in unison, as with one voice, to give praise and thanks to the LORD.
+The Lord also instructs that Christians can raise not just their hands but also their voices in song and praise to God.
+In the Old Testament, we read that God’s children used “The trumpeters and singers joined in unison, as with one voice, to give praise and thanks to the LORD.
 Accompanied by trumpets, cymbals and other instruments, they raised their voices in praise to the LORD and sang: ‘He is good; his love endures forever.’
 Then the temple of the LORD was filled with a cloud” (2 Chronicles 5:13).

 Concerning worship, Paul teaches that “everything should be done in a fitting and orderly way” in the church (1 Corinthians 14:40).
-“Everything” would certainly include the clapping and raising of hands in worship.
-Anything during worship that takes away from the holiness of the church gathering should be avoided.
+“Everything” would certainly include the clapping and raising of hands in worship and also singing.
+Any activity during worship that takes away from the holiness of the church gathering should be avoided.

 Finally, it should be remembered that the emphasis of worship should be on the spirit rather than the physical forms of it.
 For “God is spirit, and his worshipers must worship in spirit and in truth” (John 4:24).
-As an infinite spirit being, God is infinite, and consequently is not so much concerned with visible forms of worship as He is with the spirit in which men worship Him (v.
-22).
+As an infinite spirit being, God is infinite, and consequently is not so much concerned with visible forms of worship as He is with the spirit in which men worship Him (Verse 22).